 Bonus: There are free storytimes every Wednesday and drop-in music classes on Tuesdays and Fridays at the Old City location.

-The play space: The original outpost of this city-kid mecca is the only space of its kind in Center City, with classes (for kids and parents), a kids’ haircut salon, a little children’s boutique and party spaces.
+The play space: This city-kid mecca is offers classes (for kids and parents), a kids’ haircut salon, a little children’s boutique and party spaces.
 But parents who are simply desperate to get out of the house head straight for the downstairs, a large (by city standards), nature-themed play area with dress-up clothes, tons of toys, books and a custom-built playhouse for climbing and sliding.
 Parents can play or watch on seating nearby.
-The Chestnut Hill outpost offers much of the same awesome programming and play space, and has its own website and Facebook page to follow, as well.

 Bonus: Healthy snacks and drinks are available.